 Mrs. Smith has a double oven in the kitchen.
 The lower one opens to reveal her stash of weaponry.
 How cool is that?
 Also cool: the tile on the wall around it.

-2/11 UPDATE: I just received an e-mail from artist Shelley Brown who tells me she painted the “Eggs” painting in the kitchen.
+Artist Shelley Brown she painted the “Eggs” painting in the kitchen.

 It’s hard to imagine this movie with any other combination of actors, but Nicole Kidman and Johnny Depp were originally cast as Mr. and Mrs. Smith.